NVIDIA/NeMo-Skills/docs/agentic_inference/parallel_thinking.md

 ## Sample Examples

-### Online Parallel Thinking (via GenSelect)
+### Online Parallel Thinking (via GenSynthesis)

-In this example, we show how to use GenSelect for [aime25](https://nvidia.github.io/NeMo-Skills/evaluation/natural-math/) with [Qwen/Qwen3-8B](https://huggingface.co/Qwen/Qwen3-8B).
+In this example, we show how to use GenSynthesis for [aime25](https://nvidia.github.io/NeMo-Skills/evaluation/natural-math/) with [Qwen/Qwen3-8B](https://huggingface.co/Qwen/Qwen3-8B).

 ```bash hl_lines="9-10"
 ns eval \